kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I really feel like I'm being poisoned over this week in my flat, and quite intensely too.
 - Someone wants me to get seriously sick and/or possibly die.
-- If my dad did not have an accident on the 1st of November, and I had to rush back to London, I believe that Dominic's family may have made good on their threats and killed me via poisoning.
+- If my dad did not have an accident on the 1st of November, and I had to rush back to London, I believe that Domingo's family may have made good on their threats and killed me via poisoning.
 - I take some samples of water and items related to the air vents to London in the hope that the police will one day find things serious enough to investigate and I will have evidence for them to analyze.
 - There is another warning and condemnation about poisoning given via a fake account on Halloween night, the 1st November.